vitalik/django-ninja/docs/docs/tutorial/authentication.md

 ## Intro

-**NinjaAPI** provides several tools to help you deal with authentication and authorization easily, rapidly, in a standard way, without having to study and learn <a href="https://swagger.io/docs/specification/authentication/" target="_blank">all the security specifications</a>.
+**Django Ninja** provides several tools to help you deal with authentication and authorization easily, rapidly, in a standard way, without having to study and learn <a href="https://swagger.io/docs/specification/authentication/" target="_blank">all the security specifications</a>.

 The core conecpt is that when you describe api operation you can define authenticaion object